brutemap-dev/brutemap/README.rst

 Donate
 ------

-We hope you are happy and we hope you donate!.
+We hope you are happy and we hope you donate!
 Please donate today to: https://paypal.me/aprilahijriyan (thanks!)

 Links